-This kit is based on Freematics Esprit, the Arduino compatible ESP32 dev board, together with 1.3" OLED display and Freematics OBD-II UART Adapter.
-This kit is easy to start yet has a lot of potential for prototyping advanced connected car applications.
+This kit is based on Freematics ESPRIT C3, the ESP32-C3 dev board in Arduino UNO form factor, together with 1.3" OLED display and Freematics OBD-II UART Adapter.
+This kit can be programmed with Arduino (ESP32 core) and is easy to start yet has a lot of possibilities for prototyping connected car applications.

 The kit consists following parts.